The Coffee Pickers

 The Coffee Beans have their pulp removed

-Once the coffee cherries have been hand picked, they need to be de-pulped.
+Once the coffee cherries have been hand picked, they need to be de-pulped

 The cherries come in from the top and the pulp is removed, leaving the cherry stone still encased in its parchment skin.

 It can either be soaked in water for around 24 hours, or simply dried; either way the coffee is then spread out on large patios for drying.
 Often, if a small farm doesn't have the facility to dry, the cooperative who buy the coffee from them dry it on their roofs.
-Interestingly the weight of coffee cherries is huge compared to the final dried cherry stones, it requires some 450kg of red cheery to produce a 70kg sack, which equates to 3 days of hand picking!
+Interestingly the weight of coffee cherries is huge compared to the final dried cherry stones, it requires some 450kg of red cherry to produce a 70kg pack, which equates to 3 days of hand picking!

 Once the coffee has dried, it is put into sacks and taken to be sold, where its journey continues on to the mill, but more on the milling and sorting process next time!